 Our laboratory studies the brain serotonin matrix and its interactions with other cellular elements.
 Serotonin molecules are ancient signal carriers that control the behavior of a shark, the cognition of a human, and many other vertebrate neuroprocesses.
-In particular, we are interested in the communication between serotonin-releasing axons and microglia and in functional relationships between serotonergic varicosities and blood platelets.
+In particular, we are interested in the stochastic organization of serotonin-releasing axons and their functional relationships with microglia and blood platelets.
 Some of these problems have immediate clinical relevance: nearly all mental disorders have been associated with dysfunction in serotonin signaling, and the platelet hyperserotonemia of autism remains an enigma after half a century of research.
 We use a wide range of approaches that include molecular neurobiology, comparative neuroanatomy, and complex-systems methods.

 - A postdoctoral researcher position is available in a project that investigates the self-organization of brain serotonergic fibers.
 Candidates should have experience in one or more of the following areas: advanced microscopy, neuronal cell cultures, computer analysis of 3D-images (with programming experience), or modeling of stochastic processes.